pghalliday/tls-tunnel/README.md

 The idea is simple.

-- A server runs on a central server accepting connections on a public host name, let's say "mytlstunnel.com"
+- A server runs on a public host accepting connections on a public host name, let's say "mytlstunnel.com"
 - Initially only one port will be open and accepting connections, eg. 8080
 - On your local machine you start a client that connects to mytlstunnel.com:8080 using a TLS socket and let it know what local port it should expose, eg. 8000
 - The server assigns another port for use with that client and starts listening on it using an ordinary net socket, notifying the client on which port it will listen, eg 8081